top of page

 A headlamp is a huge aid when the sun is going down and the trees start blocking any remaining sunlight.
 And if you have to stay overnight, it’s a downright lifesaver.
 You can find your stuff in your bag, build a shelter, forage for kindling to build a fire, search for a lost trail…

 Don't forget extra batteries!
 You never know if your current ones are nearing the end of their life, and batteries die rather quickly when exposed to cold.
-So don’t be left in the dark; bring lots of life for your headlamp.
+Don’t be left in the dark; bring lots of life for your headlamp.

 6. Paper topo map